 Participants of the WKU KRP will focus on:

 The Collaborative Center for Literacy Development (CCLD) Share Fair is the culminating celebration and showcase of the yearlong work done through the Kentucky Reading Project (KRP) and Adolescent Literacy Project (ALP).
 Held on a Saturday each spring, the Share Fair consists of a series of roundtable sessions where KRP and ALP teachers discuss their literacy action plans they have been implementing all year.
 In addition to presenting their own work, the participants have numerous opportunities to network and attend other sessions with teachers from around the state.
 The day includes a luncheon with a keynote by a national literacy professional.

 The CCLD Share Fair took place on Saturday, April 21, 2018 in Louisville.
 213 teachers from across the state who participated in KRP and ALP presented roundtable sessions about the focus of the Literacy Action Plans they developed and implemented in their classrooms.
 This year they were joined by 252 Read to Achieve +1 teachers who participated in KRP4RTA literacy training as a requirement of the RTA grant their schools received.
 The guest speaker at the Share Fair luncheon was Laura Robb, nationally renowned author, teacher, coach, and speaker.

-The Kentucky Reading Project (KRP) is a high-intensity and extended-duration elementary literacy instruction professional development program provided by the literacy faculty at Kentucky’s eight state universities, and administered by the Collaborative Center for Literacy Development (CCLD) at the University of Kentucky.
+The Kentucky Reading Project (KRP) is a high-intensity and extended-duration elementary literacy instruction professional development program provided by the literacy faculty at Kentucky’s 8 state universities, and administered by the Collaborative Center for Literacy Development (CCLD) at the University of Kentucky.
 The program is free to teachers, free to schools, and free to districts, paid for by lottery monies and state appropriations.
 KRP has been in operation since 1998, and provides teachers with graduate course credit-worthy instructional improvement.